 Too bad Java does not have any user defined value types (like struct in C#).
 I did split TVertex type into three float arrays.
 One for 3D position (at least value type vectors would be nice,

 vertices[idx].y now, which is more readable?) and rest for SOAR LOD related parameters.
 Making TVertex a class and spawning millions of instances didn't seem like a good idea even before I began.
 It would be impossible to pass positions to OpenGL anyway.

 Things like data for VBOs, vertex arrays, etc. are passed to OpenGL in Java using descendants of Buffer (direct) class.
 Even stuff like generating IDs with glGen[Textures|Buffers|...] and well basically everything that takes pointer-to-memory parameters.
 Of course, it makes sense in environment where you cannot just touch the memory as you want.
 Still it is kind of annoying for someone not used to that.
 At least libGDX comes with some buffer utils, including fast copying trough native JNI code.

 Roots of SOAR terrain rendering method are quite old today and come from the times when it was okay to spend CPU time to limit the number of triangles sent to GPUs as much as possible.
 That has been a complete opposite of the situation on PCs for a long time (if did not have old integrated GPU that is).
 I guess today that is true for hardware in mobile devices as well (at least the new ones).
 And there will also be some Java/Dalvik overhead...

 Anyway, this is just an exercise so it the end result may very well be useless and the experience gained during development is what counts.

 OpenGL >> GLES

-Continue reading to Porting glSOAR to Android and OpenGL ES [the linked post is not published yet] which focuses on OpenGL to OpenGL ES transition.
+Continue reading to Post to Post Links II error: No post found with slug "1030" which focuses on OpenGL to OpenGL ES transition.